Bairgania: Administration

 Bairgania is a Nagar Parishad city in the district of Sitamarhi, Bihar.

-The city of Bairgania is divided into 21 wards for which elections are held every 5 years.
+The city of Bairgania is divided into 26 wards for which elections are held every 5 years.
+Chamda Godam on Sultan Street is famous neighborhood in Bairgania.

 Demographics

 According to the 2011 Census of India, Bairgania has a population of 42,895, of which 22,789 are males and 20,106 are females.
-The population of children between the ages of 0-6 is 7,540, accounting for 17.58 percent of the total population of Bairgania (NP).
+The population of children between the ages of 0 and 6 is 7,540, accounting for 17.58 percent of the total population of Bairgania (NP).
 In Bairgania, The sex ratio is 882 compared to the state average of 918.
 Moreover, the child sex ratio in Bairgania is approximately 865, compared to the Bihar state average of 935.

 The literacy rate of the city of Bairgania is 65.72 percent, higher than the state average of 61.80 percent.
 Male literacy is around 73.41 percent, while female literacy is 57.04 percent.

 Bairgania has total administration over 8,010 houses, to which it supplies basic amenities, like water and sewerage.
 It is also authorised to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.